linamoussadek/TicTacToe/README.md

 # Tic Tac Toe Game

 This repository contains a web-based Tic Tac Toe game developed as part of an assignment for the CSI3140 course on WWW Structures and Standards at the University of Ottawa.
 The game features a simple yet engaging interface designed by Lina and Owen.
 It allows two players to play Tic Tac Toe interactively.
+The game state + Leaderboard is calculated via backend PHP.

 ## Features